Ruk33/l2auth/README.md

 - Follow instructions to build log dependency from Dockerfile
 - `sudo apt install libssl-dev`

+## Hot code reload
+Hot code reload is a WIP feature, implemented for gameserver development.
+Just start the server up and execute `cd l2auth/gameserver && make lib`, this will rebuild part  of the code and it will automatically get injected in the running server without having to stop it, recompile and start again.
+The code related to this feature is located on `l2auth/game/handler/dynamic_client.c`.

 ## What to expect
 Right now, the server will listen for up to two connections.
 For the time being, the server is capable of: